jules2689/notes/computers/ruby/bundler/definition.md

 ---

 - Convert @locked_deps to hash, see if that improves things with `O(1)` access instead.
 Fixed in [this pull request](https://github.com/bundler/bundler/pull/5539)
 - Avoid using `Gem::Dependency` just for comparison in `converge_dependencies`.
-Fixed in [this pull request](https://github.com/bundler/bundler/pull/XXX)
+Fixed in [this pull request](https://github.com/bundler/bundler/pull/5546)
-- Can `parse_source` in the lockfile parse be faster?
+- Can `parse_source` in the lockfile parse be faster? *Not really, this was a dead end*
-- Look at caching the evaled gemfile
+- Look at caching the evaled gemfile.
+Not easily possible.
+There are tons of side effects of the eval which change class level variables.
+It would require a large refactor for minimal benefit.
+- Cache the class instance instead?
+Uncacheable.
+Due to extensive use of procs and default values in hashes, we cannot cache the class object.